Fighting Childhood Hunger With Baseball Star Josh Bell

 Families that are considered “food insecure” don't have access to enough food for an active, healthy life for all household members.
 Food insecurity happens in cities, in suburbs, and in rural areas.
 It affects people of every age, race, and ethnic background.
 It can be:

-- A grandmother raising her grandchildren on limited income who has physical limitations that make it difficult to cook
+- A grandmother with limited income whose physical limitations make it difficult to cook

 - Recently laid off parents skipping meals so that their three kids can eat